This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How Many Flowers Do You Actually Need for Your Wedding?

-First, the Variables That Change Everything
+The Things That Change Everything

 The Bridal Party

-Bouquets One bridal bouquet, and one per bridesmaid.
-Simple.
-The bridal bouquet is typically larger and more considered than the bridesmaid bouquets, which creates a natural hierarchy that reads well in photos.
-If you have a large bridal party, you can scale the bridesmaids back to a smaller, en masse style to keep costs in check without it looking underdone.
+Bouquets: One bridal bouquet, one per bridesmaid.
+The bridal bouquet is typically larger and more considered than the bridesmaids', creating a natural hierarchy that reads beautifully in photos.
+If you have a large bridal party, scaling the bridesmaids to a smaller en masse style keeps costs in check without anything looking underdone.
+Flower girls can carry a small posy or a basket of petals if you'd like them included.

 Ceremony Florals